-Papercut tracks print jobs by retrieving the username from the spool file of the print job which reflects the user that was logged in at the time of printing.
-But what happens when the user that is logged in to the workstation does not match the actual user that is submitting the job?
-Papercut addresses this issue in the form of Unauthenticated Printing (popup authentication).
+Papercut NG/MF tracks print jobs by retrieving the username from the spool file of the print job which reflects the user that was logged in at the time of printing.
+But what happens when the user that is logged into the workstation does not match the actual user that is submitting the job?
+Papercut NG/MF addresses this issue in the form of Unauthenticated Printing (otherwise known as pop-up authentication).

 There are two basic scenarios for when Unauthenticated Printing might be of use:

 A public workstation that uses a generic user login

 Let’s say you have a workstation in the library where any user that uses this station will login with the same user credentials, maybe something along the lines of

 student.
 The problem is that every print job sent from this workstation will appear under the

 student user and not the actual person who printed the job.

 This issue is solved by flagging the generic user account being printed from as an Unauthenticated User.
 With this in place, any job submitted under the